oasis-tcs/openc2-oc2ls/latest/oc2ls-v1.0-wip.md

 The OpenC2 Language MAY be extended using imported data objects for TARGET, TARGET_SPECIFIER, ACTUATOR, ACTUATOR_SPECIFIER, ARGUMENTS, and RESULTS.
 The list of ACTIONS in Section 3.2.1.2 SHALL NOT be extended.

 ### 3.3.4 Extensions
 Organizations may extend the functionality of OpenC2 by defining organization-specific profiles.
-Organizations wishing to create non-standardized OpenC2 profiles SHOULD use a registered Private Enterprise Number namespace or MAY use an unregistered namespace.
+OpenC2 defines two methods for defining organization-specific profiles: using a registered namespace or an unregistered namespace.
+Organizations wishing to create non-standardized OpenC2 profiles SHOULD use a registered Private Enterprise Number namespace.
 Private Enterprise Numbers are managed by the Internet Assigned Numbers Authority (IANA) as described in RFC 5612, for example:

 | 32473
   Example Enterprise Number for Documentation Use